-Before leaving one of the vistas we happened to look over to the road and saw some people on downhill skateboards roll by.
-I happened to have the GoPro in my hand and managed to get a quick clip of a couple of them laying on their backs on their skateboards as they flew down the road.
+Before leaving one of the vistas we saw skateboarders rolling down the Byway.
+With GoPro in hand, I managed to get a quick clip of a couple of them laying on their backs on their skateboards as they flew down the road.
 I didn't expect to see more or I would have gotten off the bike and captured more footage from a stationary position.
 We headed up the road and saw more of them coming down the mountain.
 I managed to video them as we passed.
-Further up the road they had a staging point and a U-Haul truck that they were using to drive down the road to pick them up and bring them back to do it again.
+Further up the road, they had a staging point and a U-Haul truck that they were using to pick them up.
 It was totally unexpected and exciting to see.

 Before leaving Mena, AR we had breakfast and spent some time taking pictures of some of the local architecture and sights.
-We weren't in any hurry knowing we could roll in to home at anytime during the evening.
+We weren't in any hurry knowing we could arrive home at any time during the evening.
 We headed back on the Talimena to ride it in the opposite direction this time.
 By now the chance of rain was almost gone and the sun was attempting to peak out through the clouds.
-This made for a few very beautiful pictures where we managed to capture the sun rays shooting down from the clouds with some beautiful vista back drops.
-Something interesting we saw this time were turtles in the road.
+This made for a few very beautiful pictures where we managed to capture the sun rays shooting down from the clouds with some beautiful vista backdrops.
+Something interesting we saw this time was turtles on the road.
 Turtles?
 Up in the mountains?
 They were walking across the street taking an early morning walk.
 I wouldn't have expected to see turtles at the top of the mountains.
-Glad we didn’t run over any of them.

 We stopped in Talihina, OK at the end of the Talimena ride for lunch at a local diner called the Hateful Hussy.
 Even though the food was good something weird happened to me about an hour down the road.
 I began getting blurry visioned and lethargic to the point I wasn't riding safely.
-I knew something was wrong because I began having difficulties maintaining a constant speed and I kept drifting back and forth within the lane.
-When we came to a stop sign Margaret mentioned she noticed I wasn't riding normal.
-We pulled over to get fuel and rested for awhile until the effects subsided.
+Something was wrong because I began having difficulties maintaining a constant speed.
+I kept drifting back and forth within the lane.
+When we came to a stop sign Margaret mentioned she noticed I wasn't riding normally.
+We pulled over to get fuel and rested for a while until the effects subsided.
 I never got cramps, sick, or nauseated though, just a drugged feeling.
 It was almost like someone stuck a psychedelic mushroom on my burger to give me a "trip" for the ride home.